 Music empowers people to develop meaningful human connections, to express themselves freely and fully, and to develop the skills necessary for the 21st century.
 A powerful artistic medium, music should be a celebration of life and a joyous lifelong pursuit.
 This pursuit is a positive way to develop human potential and is crucial to the development of cognitive functioning, spatial reasoning, divergent thinking, complex problem solving, social & emotional intelligence, interpersonal skills, and self-expression.
 Most importantly, the study of music and the arts is a path to personal empowerment and growth.
 This comprehensive approach combines social, personal, and emotional skill development to help create resilient individuals and communities.
 Music PLACE believes that integrating composition into music curriculum is vital for freedom of self-expression and the development of total musicianship .
 This opportunity can and should be provided to students at all ages and levels.
 Creating is emphasized as one of the National Core Arts Standards as a path to conceiving and developing new artistic work and ideas.
 Music creation adds personal and intrinsic value leading to deeper learning, skill mastery, self-actualization, and complex problem solving abilities.
-The Music PLACE philosophy is centered on the principles of experiential education, with an emphasis on personalized and lifelong learning.
-Experiential learning focuses on individual needs and gaol setting while also integrating collaboration and social experience into the learning environment.
+The Music PLACE philosophy is centered on the principles of experiential and constructivist education, with an emphasis on personalized and lifelong learning.
+Experiential learning focuses on individual needs and goal setting while also integrating collaboration and social experience into the learning environment.
 In this environment, the music teacher serves the student as a mentor or facilitator as an equal partner in the learning process.
 Musical understanding and the development of skills can then arise out of observation and experience rather than through given ideas or norms.
 The student and teacher are both actively engaged in the process through curiosity in order to spark transformational learning.

 "Excellence comes from successful individual journeys through supportive environments" - See Creating tomorrow's musical adults - part 2: doing, below